BananaSupreme/Willow/Docs/Core/Core_TODO.md

-- Do we really need interceptors? if not we should consider how the event loop is built
-- Should we take a more functional approach and start introducing, Option and Either types?
-- We need to add an error event, when the handler catches an exception it will alert of it through an event(ofcourse if the error is in that event handler, than log and ignore to avoid infinite loops).
-  That way we can also add a repeating eventhandler that will allow for events that need to be run repeatedly, we should also run tests for it.
-Some tests options are now a comment in the dispatcher test suite
-- We should consider how to let the user know when errors occur in the pipeline, maybe we can capture Error level logs for ui displays? can we plug into the ILogger in that way?
+- We should consider how to let the user know when errors occur in the pipeline, maybe we can capture Error level logs for ui displays? can we plug into the ILogger in that way? -- a sink on serilog.
 - Windows
   Microsoft UI Automation (UIA): This is the most powerful and recommended way to access UI elements and their properties, including text, on Windows.
 UIA allows you to programmatically explore, monitor, and interact with the